nahmii-community/remix-nahmii-compiler-plugin/README.md

 Navigate to the `Plugin Manager` in Remix and click on `Connect to a Local Plugin`.
 A new window should popup that asks you to fill in details for the local plugin.

 Fill in the following details:
-Plugin Name: nahmii-compiler
+Plugin Name: optimism-compiler
 Display Name: Nahmii Compiler
-Api: compile,getCompilationResult
+Api: compile,getCompilationResult,setCompilerConfig,compileWithParameters,compilationFinished
 Url: http://localhost:8080/

 Click `OK` and the plugin should now appear in your Remix IDE.
 You can now use the plugin like the regular Solidity compiler within Remix.